cscenter/lms/infrastructure/README.md

 EC2 provision based on dynamic inventory - [EC2 external inventory module](http://docs.ansible.com/ansible/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script)

 # TODO (critical):
+* Do not delete lambda functions logs on recreation
 * restore db and media/ with playbook
 * Add `AbortIncompleteMultipartUpload` Lifecycle rule to cscenter backup bucket.
 * Check that `ntpd` works as expected!
 * fix certbot default email/domain values!
 They should be real...
-* Remove `unprivileged-binary-patch-arg` from uwsgi ini-file if python3.5 used as system `python3` (now py3.6 for ubuntu 14).
+* Remove `unprivileged-binary-patch-arg` from uwsgi ini-file if python3.6 used as system `python3` (now py3.6 for ubuntu 14).
 Also remove `uwsgi` package from requirements/production.txt in that case.
-* Problem with restarting supervisor after `Nginx status`
 * Think how to update python version without breaking site for updating period (now it does by removing current venv.
 No idea how to properly rename venv :<)
+* Clear, then warm cache (social_crawler, /alumni and so on)

 TODO (important):
 * add `registration` app to cscenter, then remove club worker?